 The Carney has the latest block II SM3 upgrade, but each missile is in excess of 30 million USD, and you usually fire 2 in a ballistic engagement.
 Sadly the math isn’t in favor of defending merchant shipping with missiles that expensive.
 A city yes, a dry bulk carrier, no.

 The UK has air dominance should it need it, A carrier with f-35 is more than capable of defending UK interest.
 I would call Iran out on the whole su-35 scheme.
 Im sure we have knights of the air who are excited at the thought of doing battle with a Russian contractor.
 You don’t really think Russia is going to give away its prized jets without some kind of insurance.
 UK and Us need to get a hold of this issue and start declaring no fly zones.
-If Iranian airspace was off limits to commercial jetliners what is Iran going… Read more »
+If Iranian airspace was off limits to commercial jetliners what is Iran going to do.
+The loss of revenue would be staggering, more than the cost of a few cargo vessels.

 Both.
 If a threat exists you have to be able to cope or you have to withdraw because of that threat.
 Remember POW and Repulse sunk in the east, most likely because they had no air cover.
 If an Ashleigh Burke can’t cope then a T45 isn’t going to do any better.